-First of all we would like to thank everyone who visited our Cultural Awareness Stand at the Safari for Startups on Wednesday, May 9th.
+First of all we would like to thank everyone who visited our Cultural Awareness stand at Brightlands’ event “Get Out Of The Building” on Friday, September 20th.
 We are very pleased if you enjoyed it and moreover if we succeeded in creating more awareness about the Dutch culture.

 As promised herewith some information about the statements:

 The Dutch are quite innovative people.
 Many inventions have been done by the Dutch like the storm umbrella.
 There are few places in the world more hazardous for umbrellas than the Netherlands, a country under constant assault by stiff winds and pelting rain.
 Like many Dutch natives, Gerwin Hoogendoorn had grown accustomed to replacing broken umbrellas after storms.
 He invented the Storm umbrella.